-Brother Kilbourne arranged Huron and Miami (now Central) Avenues to form a pair of Masonic Compasses, with Poplar and Elm Streets forming a representation of the Masonic Square.
-Sandusky's unique square and compasses design is the only known occurrence of Masonic symbolism intentionally incorporated within any city in the world.
+Brother Kilbourne arranged Huron and Miami (now Central) Avenues to form the Masonic Compass, with Poplar and Elm Streets forming a representation of the Masonic Square.
+Sandusky’s unique square and compasses design is the only known occurrence of Masonic symbolism intentionally incorporated within any city in the world.

-Paradoxically, Sandusky's Science Lodge #50 came into existence prior to the formal establishment of the city Sandusky itself.
-While both were formed in 1818, Science Lodge #50 received its Charter of Dispensation to work the three degrees of Freemasonry a few months before Sandusky received its official charter fate of Ohio.
+Paradoxically, Sandusky’s Science Lodge #50 came into existence prior to the formal establishment of the city Sandusky itself.
+While both were formed in 1818, Science Lodge #50 received its Charter of Dispensation to work the three degrees of Freemasonry a few months before Sandusky received its official charter from the State of Ohio.

 What is Freemasonry?

 Freemasonry is the oldest, largest, and most-widely recognized fraternal organization in the world.
 Known today as “Speculative Freemasonry”, our fraternity was originally founded in London, England in 1717.
 As a fraternal organization Freemasonry unites men of good character, regardless of different religious, ethnic, or social backgrounds, that share a belief in Divinity and the Brotherhood of Mankind.